Famous Last Words: The Democratic Candidate

 You can’t win if short of money—a stash of cash is present proof!

 The fix is in!
-It's senseless holding your own little self aloof!
+It's senseless holding your own stupid self aloof!